AustinKrause/mlb-runs-predictor/README.md

 # Flatiron_Mod_2_Project
-Flatiron School Mod 2 Project - Linear Regression - Predict MLB Team Season Wins
+Flatiron School Mod 2 Project - Linear Regression - Predict number of runs a team will score in a season